josephlhall/dc25-votingvillage-report/dc25-votingvillage-report.md

 that was available in the room, and then findings from the actual work hackers and security researchers performed during the 25 hours the Voting Village was open.

+## Limitations

+There are significant limitations of the work undertaken at the Voting Village, including:

+* Participants had no access to source code, operational data or other proprietary information that is not legally available.
+An actual evildoer might have little difficulty obtaining these materials.

+* The Voting Village provided only an opportunistic sample of voting technologies.
+Organizers obtained what they could get our hands on quickly and cheaply.

+* The Village had no access to optical scan or DRE systems with a VVPAT.

+* Finally, there was no access to any backend provisioning, counting, or voter registration systems.
+These kinds of systems are not generally available on the open market.
+Note: the evidence from the 2016 election seems to indicate strongly that these were the primary target of cyberattacks.

 ## Goals